gonfva/gonfva.github.io/content/en/blog/2014-06-08-scala-first-impressions.md

 The editor would need a post on its own.
 There is an [Eclipse version for Scala](http://scala-ide.org/).
 But until last Monday, I wasn't able to do automatic indentation without risking to mangle my code.
 Refactoring is for brave.
 And I'm living in nightly updates for Scala-IDE.
 I've been told that IntelliJ is much better, but I'm trying to avoid it.

 Finally, learning a new language is not only the language itself, but a whole array of technologies around.
 OK.
 You learn Scala, and then you need to learn a web framework.
 Play would be the equivalent to the latest versions of Spring MVC or even Rails.
-But I'm in a love-hate relationship with [lift](http://liftweb.net/)&nbsp;(which I find absolutely different to anything else except for [Meteor](https://www.meteor.com/)). &nbsp;And you also need an ORM.
+But I'm in a love-hate relationship with [lift](http://liftweb.net/) (which I find absolutely different to anything else except for [Meteor](https://www.meteor.com/)).
+And you also need an ORM.
 The typical one would be hibernate in the Java world or ActiveRecord for ruby.
 [Slick](http://slick.typesafe.com/) is not the more used, but it is really promising.

 And that's it.